lizk0189/phase-0-gps-1/kaczmarski-reflection.md

 3. What questions did you ask your pair and the guide?

 We asked about the differences between git pull, git merge, and git fetch.
+We also asked why the commite message is always typed in present tense.

 4. What still confuses you about Git?